Songonge/Power-BI-Projects/Budget-and-Expenses-Analysis/README.md

 ## Required Tools for this Project
 The following tools were used:
 * Microsoft SQL Server to clean and prepare the data.
+Use this [link](https://github.com/Songonge/SQL-Projects/blob/main/DataCleaning_TechSolutions.md) to get all the details.
 * Power BI to analyze the data and build the dashboard.
+Use this [link](https://app.powerbi.com/view?r=eyJrIjoiMzgyZWI3ZTctYzk0Ni00Mzg1LWIzNGUtNzA3ODNhZWJiMzlmIiwidCI6IjJhNzA3NDU3LWM0M2QtNDE1Ni05MGViLWVkOTZhNWEzNTRlMCIsImMiOjJ9) to interact with the dashboard live.

 ## Conclusion